Renting property in Notting Hill, London W11

 Property prices in Notting Hill have matched the level of investment that has been put into the area's regeneration programme over the past decade and have spiraled rapidly.
 The combination of vibrant main streets and quiet residential areas, as well as the diverse range of shops, restaurants, bars and other sources of entertainment, have all lead to this part of London becoming a very popular place to live.

 Renting property in Notting Hill is an ideal solution for many people looking to rent in London.
-There is such a wide variety of properties available in Notting Hill including modern new-build apartments like Residential Land's Portobello Lofts and Portobello Apartments, flats in converted Victorian buildings such as Lancaster Gate and Bathurst Street, and grand stucco fronted houses such as Garden House, Grand Plaza, Paddington Green and Bathurst Street which back onto popular garden squares such as Kensington Park Gardens, St John's Gardens and Ladbroke Square, that there is something for everyone here.
+There is such a wide variety of properties available in Notting Hill including modern new-build apartments, flats in converted Victorian buildings and grand stucco fronted houses backing onto popular garden squares such as Kensington Park Gardens, St John's Gardens and Ladbroke Square, that there is something for everyone here.

 Properties in this highly desirable area command equally high prices, attracting media types, but the area does offer easy access to green spaces, boutique shops and the rest of London.